blobtrtl3/trtl3/README.md

 ## Trtl3

-> [!WARNING]
-> This repository was moved to organization blobtrtl3

-**Trtl3**🐢 is a local file storage service inspired by solutions like Amazon S3, and other blob storage systems.
-Designed for beginner developers who want to learn how object storage works in practice — without the complexity of cloud services or external dependencies.
+**Trtl3**🐢 is a file storage service designed for beginner developers who want to learn how object storage works in practice — without the complexity of cloud services or external dependencies.

 If you're building or experimenting with file uploads, downloads, and basic file organization via HTTP — Trtl3 is a great starting point!

----

-## 🚀 Features

-- 📦 **Buckets** – Organize objects into containers
-- 🧾 **Objects** – Upload and download files via REST API
-- 🔐 **Authentication** – Basic endpoint protection
-- ⚙️ **SDK's** – SDK's for golang and node

 ---